 High Plains Farm Credit is proud to collaborate with Fort Hays State University to offer students the opportunity to serve on a student advisory board.

 The mission of the HPFC Student Board is to provide opportunities to those students wishing to gain leadership skills by participating in an academic/corporate agricultural finance experience.
 This includes exposure to the function of a Board of Directors and the development of decision-making skills related to an agricultural cooperative.

 The students will gain valuable industry knowledge and have the opportunity to grow their network of professional contacts.

 Student Board of Directors

-The High Plains Farm Credit Student Board of Directors currently consists of three Finance majors and five Agriculture Business majors.
+The High Plains Farm Credit Student Board of Directors currently consists of two Finance majors, four Agriculture Business majors, and one Human Resource Management major.
 The students have the opportunity to gain hands-on experience and valuable knowledge about the Farm Credit System.
-Dr. Alan Deines, the Director of the Robbins Banking Institute at Fort Hays and an instructor of Finance, is the primary advisor for the student board.
+Dr. Alan Deines, the Director of the Robbins Banking Institute at Fort Hays and an instructor of Finance, is the primary advisor for the Student Board.
 Jeremy Ryan, a Fort Hays Agriculture Business instructor, serves as the second advisor for the group.